-Social enterprise are businesses whose core objective is to achieve a social, societal or environmental impact.
+Social enterprises are businesses whose core objective is to achieve a social, societal or environmental impact.
 Like other businesses, they trade in goods or services on an ongoing basis.
 However, any surpluses they generate are re-invested into achieving a social impact.

 Local Development Companies have a long and proud tradition of initiating and supporting social enterprises around the country that bring a multi layered set of benefits to disadvantaged communities in rural and urban Ireland.